Top 10 Most Innovative Mountain Bike Companies of 2020

 Narrowing down the most innovative mountain bike companies is a harrowing task.
 These days, an overwhelming number of mountain bikes are exceptional and each one is tailored for riding style, preference, and terrain.
 To whittle down a list, I solicited input from my industry colleagues followed by a ton of research.
 I read through countless published lists, news, and reviews of the best mountain bike brands.
 But, that data didn’t tell me what brands are up to now.
 So, I reached out to the company founders, vice presidents of product development, and managers for an update.
 I spent more than 1,000 minutes speaking with those experts to take stock of today’s greatest innovations.

 For this round-up, innovation refers to goods but also includes manufacturing, leadership, marketing, e-commerce, technology, philanthropy, and inclusivity.
-The most innovative mountain bike companies of 2020 feature a range of footprints—small, medium and large brands—that are manufacturing mountain bikes while continually pushing the needle on research and development.
-These leaders have received third-party validation, accolade, and peer-endorsement as pioneers in the industry.
+The most innovative mountain bike companies of 2020 feature a range of footprints—small, medium, and large brands—that are manufacturing mountain bikes while continually pushing the needle on research and development.
+These leaders have received third-party validation, accolade, and peer endorsements as pioneers in the industry.
 And each of them chatted with me directly for this article.

 Founder Adam Miller has been a serial entrepreneur since age 11, when he bought and deconstructed bikes from garage sales and eBay to resell the parts—or build his own bicycles.
 As a teenager, he worked in a local fat bike shop.
 Later, as a collegiate mountain bike racer at Colorado College, Miller launched Borealis Fat Bikes with the category’s first-ever carbon fiber design.
 Borealis rapidly grew and Miller sold the company.
 He then started Why Cycles in 2015, with a focus on artistic, high-end titanium hardtail bikes for road and gravel—plus a fat bike and a dirt jumper.
 Simultaneously, Miller established a second brand specializing in full suspension mountain riding: Revel Bikes, which officially unveiled products in March 2019, after four years of development.
 Miller’s mission?
 To create kinematics and suspension that support uphill travel—not just downhill “shredding,” he says.